-Demi Lovato has just released her new album, but behind the scenes she is keeping fit with Brazilian Jiu-Jitsu.
-Her trainer, World Champion Tarsis Humphreys, explains how the sport can change your life
+Demi Lovato has just received a Grammy nomination for her duo performance with Christina Aguilera.
+Behind the scenes, her trainer, World Champion Tarsis Humphreys, explains how Jiu-Jitsu can change your life

 But she continues to bounce back and prove she can not only kick ass in the charts but also in the ring.
 Demi has recently earned a blue belt in Brazilian Jiu-Jitsu (BJJ).
 Posing for a makeup-free selfie, Demi thanked her team, including World Champions in the sport, who she trains with several times a week.
 ‘I fell in love with BJJ’, she wrote.